pepstock-org/Charba-Wiki/docs/extensions/DataLabels.md

 The [Display](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/enums/Display.html) option controls the visibility of labels and accepts the following values:

-- `true` (default): the label is drawn
+- `TRUE` (default): the label is drawn
-- `false`: the label is hidden
+- `FALSE`: the label is hidden
-- `auto`: the label is hidden if it overlaps with another label
+- `AUTO`: the label is hidden if it overlaps with another label

 ## Overlap

-The [Display](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/enums/Display.html) is `auto` option can be used to prevent overlapping labels, based on the following rules when two labels overlap:
+The [Display](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/enums/Display.html) is the option can be used to prevent overlapping labels, based on the following rules when two labels overlap:

-- if both labels are `true`, they will be drawn overlapping
+- if both labels are `TRUE`, they will be drawn overlapping
-- if both labels are `auto`, the one with the highest data index will be hidden.
+- if both labels are `AUTO`, the one with the highest data index will be hidden.
 If labels are at the same data index, the one with the lowest dataset index will be hidden
-- if one label is `true` and the other one is `auto`, the one with `auto` will be hidden (whatever the data/dataset indices)
+- if one label is `TRUE` and the other one is `AUTO`, the one with `AUTO` will be hidden (whatever the data/dataset indices)

-Labels with `false` don't contribute to the overlap detection.
+Labels with `FALSE` don't contribute to the overlap detection.

 ## Clipping

-When the `clip` option is `true`, the part of the label which is outside the chart area will be masked.
+When the clip option is `true`, the part of the label which is outside the chart area will be masked.

 ## Formatting

-Every options has got a inner element to set formatter callback.
+Every label will be drawn with a default behavior.
+This can be overridden thanks to the `formatter` option and a formatter callback.

 ```java
 // creates plugin options